 Once all these basics are in place, it is essential to practice assiduously to build solid implicit (subconscious) patterning so you can perform an emergency landing accurately and comfortably from anywhere in the pattern.
 This skill is a huge confidence-builder and all these abilities transfer to normal patterns and make any pilot much sharper for the days when emergencies are “canceled for today.”

 Good resources are the emergency training video from AOPA: Engine Failure from Trouble to Touchdown.
 This is an excellent program worth watching several times.
 A classic non-nonsense book is “How To Crash an Airplane (and Survive!)“ by crash investigator Mick Wilson.
 Kai Gertsen’s classic “Off Airport Landings” is FREE in the SAFE library (he has 169 successful off-airport landings).
+Energy management is essential.
 Actual time spent in a glider is also very valuable for all kinds of reasons.
 Practicing glides all the way from altitude to landing “for real” focuses the mind and embeds airspeed and pattern control.
 Remember though, glide ratio and flight attitude will be dramatically different in a draggy piston plane.
 Fly safe out there, and be ready to land safely from any part of every flight!

 Join SAFE and get great benefits (1/3 off ForeFlight!)
 This supports our mission of increasing aviation safety by promoting excellence in education.
 Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitates CFI+DPE teamwork.
 Our CFI insurance was developed by SAFE specifically for CFIs (and is the best value in the business).